FrediKats/VkLibrary/README.md

 # VkLibrary
-.NET library that tries to cover all <a href="https://vk.com/dev">VK.COM API methods</a>.
+.NET library that covers almost all <a href="https://vk.com/dev">VK.COM API methods</a>.
 Huge parts of it were generated using <a href="https://github.com/VKCOM/vk-api-schema">Json Schema</a> and a self-written Python script <a href="https://github.com/Worldbeater/VkLibrary/blob/master/parser.py">parser.py</a>.
 Some features are not currently working and library may contain bugs, but work is in progress.
 Instructions on how to use the library are provided below.

 ## Contents
 - <a href="#initializing">Initializing</a>